jamesrynn/simple_SQL_sample_example/README.md

 Run the initialisation file set_up_database.sql by ... and entering the command
 >>
-This will build and populate a database of people and their perosonal details including name, D.O.B, bank etc.
+This will build and populate a database of people and their personal details including name, D.O.B, bank etc.
 Don't worry about the code in this file too much, but you can read it if you feel like it.

 Next, look through the example queries in example_queries.sql to see how it joins together.